 Are you eager to make your packaging entirely “green”?
 The world of eco-friendly packaging is a complex one.
-Even if you do make your way through the sea of scientific jargon, legal nuances, and conflicting opinions, it’s still difficult to know which packaging options to pick.
+Even if you do make your way through the sea of scientific jargon, legal nuances, and conflicting opinions, it’s still challenging to know which packaging options to pick.

-As environmentally-conscious consumers increasingly turn away from plastic packaging, it’s vital that both online retailers and product packaging design companies take notice.
+As environmentally-conscious consumers turn away from plastic packaging, product packaging design companies are taking notice.
 Some industry sources have highlighted the move towards sustainable practices in eCommerce.

-But what about biodegradable plastic?
-Should you consider it as a serious eCommerce packaging solution?
+But what about bioplastic?
+Should you consider it as an eCommerce packaging solution?

 In this article, we’ll cover everything you need to know about biodegradable plastic (or bioplastic) packaging.